LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 ### Rich Conversation capabilities

-Send and receive email attachments using EmailConnect making emailing a more visual experience, increasing communication efficiency and reducing time to resolution.
+Send and receive email attachments using Email Connect making emailing a more visual experience, increasing communication efficiency and reducing time to resolution.
 Attachments include images, pdfs and Microsoft Word and Excel documents.
-This may require feature enablement by LivePerson - see “EmailConnect Setup” below.
+This may require feature enablement by LivePerson - see “Email Connect Setup” below.

 ### Easy setup & onboarding

-Brands can set-up EmailConnect in minutes by connecting to a company email address and uploading simple design elements, such as a header and footer (no tagging is required).
+Brands can set-up Email Connect in minutes by connecting to a company email address and uploading simple design elements, such as a header and footer (no tagging is required).
 Once the email address is set up, test the connection and then begin using Email Connect.
 Note that passwords are hidden and all your email credentials will be fully encrypted so that only you have access to them.

-## EmailConnect Setup
+## Email Connect Setup

 {: .notice}
 **Please note:** Email Connect is not yet compatible with Microsoft Exchange or Office 365 email addresses.
 This feature is coming soon.

 {: .important}
-To setup EmailConnect, your account must have Messaging and [Liveperson Functions](https://developers.liveperson.com/liveperson-functions-overview.html) enabled.
+To setup Email Connect, your account must have Messaging and [Liveperson Functions](https://developers.liveperson.com/liveperson-functions-overview.html) enabled.

 ### Step 1: Connect your email in the Conversational Cloud

-There are two ways to launch EmailConnect set up page:
+There are two ways to launch Email Connect set up page:

 #### Option 1 Email Connect Setup via Data Sources.
 Login to the Conversational Cloud and click the Campaign Builder icon located in the left navigation bar.
 Click on Data Sources in the Campaign Builder footnote.